ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-vector-object-server.md

 | `int` | 100 (occupied) |

 Description
-:   Shape’s value to be put on map with.
+:   Shape's value to be put on map with.

 #### Parameters applicable for polygons only